 If you ask your dog trainer to take their personal dog off leash and command the dog to walk at their side, perform commands close and at a far distance, with other dogs and animals as a distraction, without food manipulation or an E-collar (Shock collar) and they are able to succeed in these tasks, then hire that trainer.
 It is important the dog is displaying a willingness to work with enthusiasm and not intimidation.

-KTLA5 David Utter demonstartes how to control a strong dog.
+KTLA5 News, David Utter, Dog Trainer demonstrates how to control a strong dog using balanced training as the primary dog training methods.
 Dog Training Santa Ana California